Is Divorce a Sin? What the Bible Really Says About Divorce

 Reflecting on Scripture together

-Let’s linger with a few passages, listening for both clarity and grace.
+Let’s look at a few passages for clarity and grace.

 Marriage as covenant and tenderness: